 Enlarged lymph nodes

-Several days later, the infectious rash starts.
-The rash is typically very painful and looks like a collection of red, fluid-filled blisters.
-They follow a band, stripe, or belt-like pattern on one side of the body.
+Pain from the shingles rash typically peaks at this time.
+The shingles rash also starts during stage 2.
+The rash looks like a collection of red, fluid-filled blisters.
+They follow a band, stripe, or belt-like pattern on one side of the body (this band of skin is called a “dermatome”).
 The term “shingles” comes from the Latin word “cingulum,” which means belt or girdle.

-Shingles can happen anywhere on the body, but it most commonly occurs on the torso.
-This stage lasts 7 to 10 days.
+Shingles can happen anywhere on the body.
+But it most commonly occurs on the chest or back.
+This second stage lasts 7 to 10 days.

 Healing begins in the third and final stage.
 The rash will slowly become less painful and start to dry and crust over.
 This stage usually lasts about 2 to 4 weeks.

-Anyone who has had chickenpox before is at risk of developing shingles.
-But the risk of developing shingles increases as you age.
+The risk of developing shingles increases as you age.
 Most people develop shingles after age 50.
-Half of all cases are in adults over 60 years old.
+Half of all cases are in adults over age 60.
 This is because the immune system weakens with age.

 Other risk factors for developing shingles include: